dctime/signals/issues and todo.md

 add traditional chinese language

-add ponder about signal world dimension
+add ponder about signal world dimension (3)

+eaten multiblock break then replace and place redstone in it will cause it not comsume item but can research (4)

+gui items no tooltip

+add a tutorial about integer and binary

+quick swap will swap into the buffer (5)

+needs tips for signal recipes